The 15 funniest Friends episodes on Netflix, ranked

 6. The one with all of the hearsay (season eight, episode 9)

-Undoubtedly the very best guest-starring function of your complete present.
+Undoubtedly the perfect guest-starring position of all the present.
 Brad Pitt (then husband to Jennifer Aniston) stars as Will, an outdated schoolmate of Ross and Monica’s, who was bullied by Rachel.
 Over the course of the episode, it comes out that he and Ross had began an I Hate Rachel Inexperienced membership, and unfold a hearsay that she was a hermaphrodite.
 Children, eh?

 5. The one the place Joey loses his insurance coverage (season four, episode 6)

-The place’s Obamacare if you want it?
-Briefly with out medical health insurance resulting from his current unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
+The place’s Obamacare while you want it?
+Briefly with out medical health insurance resulting from his latest unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
 Elsewhere, Rachel and Monica uncover Ross has adopted a British accent whereas lecturing on the college.

 four.
 The one the place everyone finds out (season 5, episode 14)

 Everybody (bar Ross) now is aware of that Chandler and Monica are secretly collectively, however they’re all eager to have a bit extra enjoyable with it earlier than the reality is out within the open.
-Phoebe’s vigorous seduction of Chandler culminates in a hilarious sport of hen, as Monica’s aggressive streak locations her man within the firing line.
+Phoebe’s vigorous seduction of Chandler culminates in a hilarious recreation of rooster, as Monica’s aggressive streak locations her man within the firing line.

-three.
-The One the place Ross is ok (season 10, episode 2)

-Ross will not be high quality.
-He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know the way to take care of it.
-He retains saying he’s high quality, although, in high-pitched tones.
+Ross just isn’t superb.
+He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know learn how to cope with it.
+He retains saying he’s superb, although, in high-pitched tones.
 That’ll do the trick.

 2. The one with all of the rugby (season four, episode 15)

-Overlook in regards to the rugby, this episode is all in regards to the subplot during which Chandler is so determined to flee the grasp of his ex-girlfriend Janice (and too cowardly to inform her the reality) that he pretends he’s transferring to the Center East.
+Overlook concerning the rugby, this episode is all concerning the subplot during which Chandler is so determined to flee the grasp of his ex-girlfriend Janice (and too cowardly to inform her the reality) that he pretends he’s shifting to the Center East.
 She doesn’t let him off the hook so simply.

 1. The one with Unagi (season 6, episode 17)

-Ross is decided to show that he may nonetheless beat up his feminine buddies, Rachel and Phoebe, regardless of their current self-defence courses.
-He claims that he has “Unagi”, one thing he defines as a state of complete consciousness, in his years spent practising karate.
-Unagi is definitely a sort of freshwater eel.
+Ross is set to show that he may nonetheless beat up his feminine associates, Rachel and Phoebe, regardless of their latest self-defence lessons.
+He claims that he has “Unagi”, one thing he defines as a state of whole consciousness, in his years spent practising karate.
+Unagi is definitely a kind of freshwater eel.

 Add Comment